wladyjvr/WhatsAllApp/README.md

 * __Can I send you an email for support questions?__

     I don't offer free individual support.
 Please create an issue and ask the community.
-The conditions for paid support are as follows:
-    * The support is for WhatsAllApp Community Edition as published at https://github.com/LoranKloeze/WhatsAllApp
-    * Costs are  $65 per hour, billed per 15 minutes.
-First time customers pay $65 up front.
-All by Paypal.
-    * The support is best effort based meaning there is no guarantee that we can help you in your specific case or in a specific time window but of course we do the best we can.
-    * The first response time is max.
-48 hours, after that it depends on the case at hand

 * __How about the Pro version?__

-    It is currently in the works.
-The most important feature is the right to have individual support and access to fast bug fixes.
-Another feature will be the possibility of keeping track of an account to see how their online statuses changes over time.
+    There are no plans for a pro version anymore.